 Dr. Thomas Cream’s Murder Rampage Ends

 Police arrested Dr. Cream in early June 1892.
-Prostitutes who he had consorted with but not been murdered came forward and his past in Canada and Chicago was brought to light.
+Prostitutes who he had consorted with but had not been murdered came forward and his past in Canada and Chicago was brought to light.

 In October, Cream faced trial for the murder of Matilda Clover.
 After five days of testimony it took the jury just ten minutes to pronounce the verdict of guilty.